Akhabue Ebalu Evans

 Akhabue Evans Ebalu, also known as Director En'man, is a Nigerian producer, cinematographer and film director.
-He works and directs for Carel Films where he is also the Chief Executive Officer of the company.
-He has directed music videos of Sinach, Ada Ehi, Rozey, Eben, Jahdiel, Testimony Jaga, Samsong, Victoria Orenze, Sunmisola Agbebi and the late Liberian gospel minister Moses Swarey.
+He works and directs for Carel Films, where he is also the chief executive officer of the company.
+He has directed music videos of Nathaniel Bassey, Dunsin Oyekan, Sinach, Ada Ehi, Rozey, Eben, Jahdiel, Testimony Jaga, Samsong, Victoria Orenze, Sunmisola Agbebi and the late Liberian gospel minister Moses Swarey.

 Biography

 Early life

 He started playing musical instruments at age five and became a music producer at age twelve, beginning with tape overdub before entering into filmmaking at age 20.

 Career

 Evans is a lawyer by profession and was called to the Nigerian bar at age 21.
 He has founded two companies; BTSGram (Behind The Scene Gram) and Music Video Market Place.
 BTS-Gram is a filmmaking blog that has collaborated with brands like; Feiyiu tech FY, Hollyland Technology, 3d lut creator, Teffest by Omotola Jalande-Ekeinde, Gvm LED, Insta360, Gudsenmoza, Zhiyun_tech, Filmcrux.
 In October 2022, he directed Tim Godfrey’s “FEARLESS CONCERT” which was held at Eko Convention Center, Lagos Nigeria.
+He’s so responsible for Yamaha’s high-level visual productions in Africa.